smolak/ts-2/docs/CODING-GUIDELINE.md

 ### Import Rules

 **Single source of truth for all import patterns in the codebase.**

+> **Related**: See docs/ARCHITECTURE.md for component organization patterns and file structure guidelines.

 #### **Import Order (BiomeJS auto-organizes, but follow this structure):**